-- Provide input into all decisions related to communications and public relations. - · Make appropriate plans for media. - Organize press conferences and releases. - In collaboration with the president, serve as official college spokesperson to media.
+- Coordinate information to be disseminated during and after a crisis. - Maintain communications with media and others affected by the incident. - Provide input into all decisions related to communications and public relations. - Make appropriate plans for media. - Organize press conferences and releases. - In collaboration with the president, serve as official college spokesperson to media.